 Based on the above high-level data, this project will also seek to contribute to addressing the long-term wider determinants of health as they relate to overweight and obesity.

-The overall aim of this project is to fulfil one of the core remits of the Cancer Alliance: that of facilitator and system-builder.
+The overall aim of the Strategic Overweight and Obesity Project is to fulfil one of the core remits of the Cancer Alliance: that of facilitator and system-builder.
 CMCA is planning to commit to a 5-year programme of funding for this work, to enable long-term sustainable approaches to addressing this challenge.
 It is anticipated that throughout this timeframe, this funding will remain with the successful applicant for this tender, although poor performance against the outlined indicators may lead to a reassessment of this arrangement.

 The project seeks to act as a ‘hub’ of connectivity, bringing together other system leaders and stakeholders, including other Whole System Approach programmes, to increase the overall volume and reach of initiatives designed to improve rates of overweight and obesity.
 This project also seeks to contribute to addressing the long-term wider determinants of health as they relate to overweight and obesity, which will be further determined in the development of a year 2 to year 5 plan.